 However, operating when the colon is empty and clean is significantly safer because fewer poisons are generated there, and this reduces the toxicity of the surgery for the patient.
 I hope some day this practice will be revived for surgical patients.

-7. If surgery is elective, do not do surgery until you clear out the following hair mineral analysis patterns.
-These are:
+7. If surgery is elective, ideally do not do surgery if you have the following hair mineral analysis patterns:

 1. A four lows pattern.
-Wait until this pattern is cleared.
+Wait until this pattern is cleared using a development program.
 A four lows situation is not as safe.

 2. An extremely fast or extremely slow oxidation rate.
 This indicates a body out of balance, which is not as safe.

 3. A sodium/potassium ratio less than about 2.
 This is another indicator of a body out of balance.